yogurt-foundation/yogurt-css-documentation/src/display.md

 ---
 id: display
 title: Display
-description: Utility for sets the display box type of an element.
+description: Utilities for sets the display box type of an element.
 layout: default
 ---